andrewebert/conclave/README.md

 Cards marked "5+" are only used if there are five or more players; cards marked "6+" are only used if there are six or more players, and cards marked "7+" are only used if there are seven players.

 Each player selects one cardinal to play as.
 They take that cardinal's vote card, identity card, and papal favours (marked with that cardinal's coat of arms).

-Shuffle the Wealth cards and deal cards equal to the number of players face-up in the middle of the table.
-If any Army cards are dealt, shuffle them back into the deck and replace them.
-These cards are the spoils of war.

-Deal all remaining Wealth cards to the players (12 cards each).
+Each player places their identity card face-up in front of themself.

 Deal each player one Ambition card face-down.
 Players may look at their Ambition, but may not trade it.

 If there are four or six players, add the Maffeo Gherardi vote card to the center of the table.

+Shuffle the Wealth cards (all remaining cards are Wealth cards) and deal cards equal to the number of players face-up in the middle of the table.
+If any Mercenary cards are dealt, shuffle them back into the deck and replace them.
+These cards are the spoils of war.

+Deal all remaining Wealth cards to the players (12 cards each).

 Gameplay
 --------

 Players trade their wealth cards, papal favors, and votes with one another.
 All trading is simultaneous, and can occur in any order.
-Trades do not have to be one-for-one: you can trade one card for two, or three for four, etc. Players can trade cards, including votes, that they received from other players.
+Trades do not have to be one-for-one: you can trade one card for two, or three for four, etc. Players can trade cards, including votes, that they receive from other players.

-If there are four or six players, players may exchange 9000 Ducats or more of Gold cards for the vote of Maffeo Gherardi.
+If there are four or six players, players may exchange Gold cards with value totaling at least 9000 Ducats for the vote of Maffeo Gherardi.
 The gold is removed from play.

 Apart from the above, players cannot play cards until the end of the game; all cards remain in the players' hands.